hechi/healthy/healthy-api/README.md

 - [X] create docker image
 - [X] query endpoints in a specified time interval.
 - [X] measure response time of endpoint
+- [ ] read healthy.yaml from time to time again, so that we do not need to restart the application
 - [ ] implement basic http authentication
 - [ ] make timeouts configurable
 - [ ] follow redirects